 State transition websites

 These websites were developed for specific states, but much of their information applies to all:

 - Connecticut: Secondary Transition Resources is the entry point to a host of transition-related resources on the Connecticut State Department of Education site.

 - Maine: Transition information is included in the Special Education part of the State of Maine website.
 There is more in the Support and Supervision, Laws and Regulations, and Programs links on their sidebar.

 - Massachusetts: Youth on the Move provides transition information, strategies, and resources to teachers, counselors, family members, and community providers.
 Secondary Transition is the resource page on the Massachusetts Department of Elementary and Secondary Education website.

-- New Jersey: Transition from School to Adult Life is the transition section of the State of New Jersey Department of Education.
+- New Jersey: The New Jersey Transition Toolkit from the New Jersey Department of Education.

 - New York: Transition from School to Post School for Students with Disabilities is the entry point to transition resources on the New York State Department of Education website.
 NYS also has a Transition Services Professional Development Support Center (PDSC) at Cornell University.
 Some pages are open; others require you to set up a free account.

 - Rhode Island: Transition Services means… lists transition-related resources on the Rhode Island Department of Education website.